Rlk81/CS3398-cardassians-S2019/README.md

 * Brian Chase
   * Created a start menu class that creates the start menu in main.
   * `Start_menu.h`, `Start_menu.cpp`, and image files used in the class
+* John Bringmann
+  * Created the pieceQueue.
+This displays the next 4 Teetris pieces to the right of the game board.
+    Each Teetris piece's position inside the queue gets updated when pieceQueue[0] is pulled inside the game board.
+    Then a new new Teetris piece is created for position pieceQueue[3].
+  * Changes were made to functions of Game: InitGame(), CreateNewPiece(), and DrawScene().

 ## Project Status / Next Steps